A Beginners Guide To eBikes

-We have read a lot of very complicated guides to electric bikes (e-bikes) and there are a lot of conflicting bits of advice around battery life, legal issues and basically the best e-bikes to buy.
+We have read a lot of very complicated guides to eBikes and there are a lot of conflicting bits of advice around battery life, legal issues and basically the best e-bikes to buy.
 We decided to write this plain common sense guide to buying an electric bike to try and debunk some of the myths.

 You don’t need any specialist equipment as all of our e-bikes will charge directly from a mains socket.